 Gary G. Grindler is a partner with King & Spalding’s Special Matters/Government Investigations Practice Group.
 He focuses on white collar criminal defense; internal investigations; money laundering, financial fraud, congressional and state attorney general investigations; Foreign Corrupt Practices Act; False Claims Act and other complex civil litigation.

 Mr. Grindler was a partner at King & Spalding from 2000 to 2009 when he left to join the Department.
-His practice included numerous internal investigations for corporations and audit or special board committees of public companies as well as defense of corporations and individuals in white-collar criminal, civil fraud and government agency investigations.
-The subject areas of such investigations included securities laws, Foreign Corrupt Practices Act, tax laws, import/export laws, consumer laws, insurance, health care regulation, federal election laws, False Claims Act and other business crimes.
-Matters included compliance assessments and internal investigations concerning an internet marketing business, energy industry, telecommunications, pharmaceutical/medical device industries, water flow and valve manufacturing industry, food and beverage business, defense contracting and banking.
+His practice has included numerous internal investigations for corporations and audit or special board committees of public companies as well as defense of corporations and individuals in white-collar criminal, civil fraud and government agency investigations.
+The subject areas of such investigations included securities laws, Foreign Corrupt Practices Act, Fair Credit Reporting Act, FIRREA, tax laws, import/export laws, consumer laws, health care and medical device regulation, environmental laws, federal election laws, False Claims Act and other business crimes.
+Matters included compliance assessments and internal investigations concerning an internet marketing business, financial institutions, technology industry, energy industry, telecommunications, automobile industry, pharmaceutical/medical device industries, food and beverage business and defense contracting.
 He presented the results of internal investigations to the SEC, the Department of Justice and other federal and state governmental agencies.

 Immediately prior to joining King & Spalding in 2000, Mr. Grindler served as Principal Associate Deputy Attorney General and Counselor to the Attorney General.
 In these capacities, he worked with both the Deputy Attorney General and the Attorney General on a wide variety of issues relating to white collar investigations and prosecutions, national security, money laundering and computer crimes.
 From April 1995 through May 1998, Mr. Grindler served as Deputy Assistant Attorney General in the Civil Division.
 In this capacity, he first supervised the Office of Immigration Litigation and then the Federal Programs Branch.
 He represented the Secret Service in the investigation conducted by Independent Counsel Kenneth Starr.
 He also represented the President of the United States in his official capacity when depositions were taken in two Independent Counsel prosecutions arising out of the Whitewater investigation.
 Mr. Grindler previously served as an Assistant United States Attorney in the United States Attorney’s Offices in the Southern District of New York and the Northern District of Georgia.